| | You don’t always have to have a Total Knee Replacement

 |

-Danced on my cruise in October.
+Danced on cruise in October.

 Skied a black diamond run in Feb.